EUFAR/egads-gui/doc/source/install.rst

 * EGADS 0.9.3 or newer.
 Available at https://pypi.python.org/pypi/egads
 * Matplotlib 2.2.2 or newer.
 Available at https://pypi.python.org/pypi/matplotlib
 * Cartopy 0.17.0 or newer.
 Available at https://pypi.org/project/Cartopy/
+* Simplekml 1.3.1 or newer.
+Available at https://pypi.org/project/simplekml/
 * Requests 2.18.4 or newer.
 Optional, only for update checking.
 Available at https://pypi.org/project/requests/